 It seems simple, but air circulation is at the heart of most sleep-related cooling.
 That means making sure your sleep environment isn’t too hot—the “ideal” temperature for sleeping is between 60 and 67 degrees Fahrenheit, according to the National Sleep Foundation—and also choosing a mattress that promotes healthy air flow.
 Innerspring mattresses, because of their open construction, sleep coolest; hybrid mattresses, which combine springs and foam, also do well on this score.
 Foams, especially memory foam, can trap heat close to the body, which is why a lot of the innovations in mattress cooling can be found in memory foam products.

 Even within the foam category, some foams allow more air flow than others.
-Natural latex, for example, has an open cell structure that makes it cooler than synthetic versions (and Talalay latex tends to sleep cooler than Dunlop).
+Natural latex, for example, has an open cell structure that makes it cooler than synthetic versions.
 Some memory foams, such as those that contain plant-based ingredients like corn and soybean oil in place of some of the petroleum derivatives, can also sleep cooler than others.

 This polymer, which is a general term for any number of naturally derived compounds, works by effectively soaking up the thermal energy from your body and dispersing it throughout the surface of the mattress.
 Gel is typically infused into the memory foam or added as a layer near the surface to dissipate body heat.